University Diversity Council

 The University Diversity Council (UDC) functions as an advisory council and recommending body to the Office of the Provost and liaison to departments across the university toward diversity, equity, and inclusion.

-- Develop a strategic plan for diversity with annual goals to encourage increased recruitment and retention of diverse faculty, staff, and students.
+Develop strategic initiatives in alignment with the university strategic plan with annual goals to improve practices related to recruitment, retention, and promotion of diverse faculty, staff, and students.

 Creation and Composition of the Council

 The Pepperdine University Diversity Council voting members will consist of approximately twenty faculty, administration, staff, and students.
 The Provost of the university and/or office representative will be a non-voting, ex officio member.
 The Dean of each school shall appoint all faculty members from her or his respective school, or the Dean may choose to be one of the voting members counted as faculty or administration for her or his school.
 The Council should consider the following departments/constituents for Council composition: Office of Institutional Effectiveness, Intercultural Affairs, Student Affairs, Public Safety, Office of Student Accessibility, Chief Business Officer or representative, Seaver Admissions, Human Resources, Integrated Marketing Communications, Athletics, Office of Student Success, representatives from each school's diversity councils, and from each school minimally one staff and one faculty (by election and/or departmental appointment).
 Student representation consists of one Seaver College undergraduate and one graduate school representative, for one-year terms.
 Council members serve for a two-year period and may serve successive terms.

 The UDC will nominate a Council member to serve as chair, conducting an election when necessary.
 The Provost shall appoint the Council chair for a two-year term.
 The nomination process occurs in the chair final term of service (by April 1).
 Chairs may serve consecutive terms and the Council may determine to use a co-chair system at their discretion upon a simple majority vote.